Troubleshooting scheduled report issues

 Note: To manually specify the time zone, configure the form to add the Run As tz field to the Scheduled Report form.

-- If scheduled reports are not delivered to user, turn on the Allow Notifications and Primary email switch by following the instructions here.
+- If scheduled reports are not delivered to user, turn on the Allow Notifications and Primary email switch.
 You can also change the Schedule Report definition to send directly to the user's email, which does not depend on any user profile setting.

 For more information, see the documentation topic Scheduled jobs.